cis-ds/course-site/content/homework/webdata/index.md

 **If you use the install and play option, I expect immaculate and thorough analysis since you are choosing a much easier method to obtain your data.** Consider yourself warned.

 The end result must be a tidy data frame stored in the repository with some analytical component.
 This can be exploratory description and visualization or some method of statistical learning.
-I should be able to run your code and reproduce your data and analysis.^[Obviously if you are scraping from a web page that frequently updates its content, I may not perfectly reproduce your results.
-That's fine - just make sure you've saved a copy of the data frame in the repo.] ^[Also if you [write your own API function for a site that requires authentication](https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html#authentication), make sure to include instructions about where to store my API key so I can run your code **without sharing your private key**.]
+I should be able to run your code and reproduce your data and analysis.[^repro] [^key]

 {{% callout note %}}